-For corporate and investment banking financial instruments, LGD rates are derived from statistical models with respect to different tiers in seniority structure, which are subject to further adjustment and calibrated to internal level.
-For retail and credit card portfolio, LGDs are assessed based on historically collected loss data and involves a wider set of transaction characteristics (e.g., product type, wider range of collateral types) as well as borrower characteristics, with reference to industry common practice and Basel committee's guidance.
+For investment banking financial instruments, LGD rates are derived from statistical models with respect to different tiers in seniority structure, which are subject to further adjustment and calibrated to internal level.
+For wholesale, retail and credit card portfolio, LGDs are assessed based on historically collected internal loss data and involves a wider set of transaction characteristics (e.g., product type, wider range of collateral types) as well as borrower characteristics, with reference to industry common practice and Basel committee's guidance in case of unavailability or non-representativeness of internal data.